KpnWorld/onWhisper/docs/README.md

 # onWhisperBot

-A feature-rich Discord bot built with py-cord that includes leveling, whispers, moderation, autoroles, and logging functionalities.
+A feature-rich Discord bot built with discord.py that includes leveling, whispers, moderation, autoroles, and logging functionalities.

 ## Features